starnowski/posmulten/configuration-parent/configuration-jar/src/main/resources/configuration-yaml-interpreter-readme.txt

   disabled: false
 ```

-## Custom SQL Definitions
+[1m## Custom SQL Definitions[22m

-The custom_sql_definitions property is an array of objects that purpose is to define custom SQL definitions that should be added to the generated script.
+The [1mcustom_sql_definitions[22m property is an array of objects that purpose is to define custom SQL definitions that should be added to the generated script.
 Just like the #tables-configuration property, it is also a top element of the configuration file just like in the below example.

 Example: